-- Stridor or a high-pitched sound that is mostly noticed as the child breathes in or out.
+- Stridor (a high-pitched sound that is mostly noticed as the child breathes in or out)

-Symptoms of common cold can either precede or linger after croup Additionally, there are some signs that are indicative of severity of the condition and requires immediate medical attention.
-These may include the following:
+Symptoms of the common cold can either precede or linger after croup.
+There are also some signs that are indicative of the severity of the condition and require immediate medical attention.
+These symptoms are of the following types:

-- If the baby’s airway is obstructed, he/she will look worried nd disturbed, won’t show interest in playing or other activities and will constantly try to get air.
+- If the baby’s airway is obstructed, he will look worried and disturbed, and won’t show interest in playing or doing other activities; he might constantly try to get air.

-- The child will also not be able to sleep or lie down and will constantly sit up and cough.
+- He will not be able to sleep or lie down and will constantly sit up and cough.

-- The dent right above the breastbone will cave with each breadth.
+- The dent right above the breastbone will cave with each breath.

-Yes, a child can get infected by this virus through direct contact with someone who is infected.
-Additionally, secretions from an infected person can be contagious and that’s why proper precautionary measures must always be taken.
-Besides, ensure hygiene is maintained at all times.
+Yes, it can be.
+A child can catch the causative virus through direct contact with someone who has been infected, through droplets dispersed into the air when the infected child or adult coughs.
+Secretions from an infected person can be contagious, too, and that’s why proper precautionary measures must always be taken.
+It is also wise to ensure that your baby’s hygiene is well-maintained at all times.

-How Long Does It Take For Croup To Go Away?
+How Long Does Croup Take to Go Away?

-Baby Croup and how long does it last?
 This is a common question that plagues parents.
-Croup usually lasts for three to seven days but there is a possibility that it can last for two weeks depending on the severity.
-It generally peaks on the second or third night and during this time, you should continue to find ways to calm and relieve the baby.
-The symptoms of cold and flu might linger and leave the baby, and you tired.
+Croup usually lasts for 3 to 7 days, but there is a possibility that it can last for up to 2 weeks, depending on the severity.
+It generally peaks on the 2nd or 3rd night, and during this time, you should engage in ways to calm and relieve your baby.
+The symptoms of cold and flu might linger and can leave the baby and you, tired.

-Physical examination is the most common method to diagnose a croup.
-Doctors observe the child’s breathing, uses a stethoscope to examine it, along with the child’s throat.
-X-rays are also conducted to rule out the possibility of any other disease or condition.
-Sometimes, when an in-clinic visit is not possible, the doctor may listen to the breathing and cough over phone for the right diagnosis.
+Physical examination is the most common method to diagnose croup.
+Doctors observe the child’s breathing and use a stethoscope to examine it, along with the child’s throat.
+X-rays are also conducted, to rule out the possibility of any other disease or condition.
+Sometimes, when an in-clinic visit is not possible, the doctor may listen to the breathing and cough over the phone, for the right diagnosis.

-Treatment of croup in babies depends on multiple parameters that include the child’s overall health and well-being, medical history, age, extent of and seriousness of the disease as well as the child’s tolerance/allergies to particular medicines.
+Treatment for Croup in babies depends on multiple parameters, such as the child’s overall health and well-being, medical history, age, the extent of and seriousness of the disease, as well as the child’s tolerance to allergies to particular medicines.

-To understand how to treat croup cough in babies it is important you are equipped with all the pre-requisite knowledge.
+To understand how to treat croup cough in babies, it is important you are equipped with prerequisite knowledge.
 In case the infection is severe, hospitalisation may be considered, especially if your child has to be monitored at all times.

 There are four types of medical treatments that can be followed to treat croup:

-- Breathing treatments to open the airway and increase the in and out flow of air
+- Medicines are given through nebulisation to open the airway and increase the inflow and outflow of air.

-- Use of steroid, oral or through the mouth medication to reduce the swelling
+- Use of steroids, oral or through-the-mouth medication to reduce the swelling.

-- In some instances, a breathing tube may be inserted into the child’s windpipe.
+- In some instances, a breathing tube is inserted into the child’s windpipe.

-Home Remedies to Ease the Symptoms of Croup
+Are There Home Remedies to Ease the Symptoms of Croup?

-- Humidity and steam always help in clearing the air passage and to ease the breathing process. .
-Steam up your bathroom and sit with your child in your lap.
-There should be an immediate improvement in the next ten to fifteen minutes
+- Humidity and steam can help in clearing the air passages and easing the breathing process.
+Steam up your bathroom, and sit with your baby in your lap.
+There should be an immediate improvement in the next 10 to 15 minutes.

-- Use a cool mist humidifier or vaporiser for inhalation of the cool mist.
-Once you let the mist near the child to promote easy breathing, you are sure to see an improvement.
-You can use a hot vaporiser but it should not be brought too close to the baby.
+- Use a cool-mist humidifier or vaporiser, for inhalation of the cool mist.
+Once you let the mist near the baby to promote easy breathing, you should see an improvement.
+You can use a hot vaporiser, too, but it should not be brought too close to the baby.

-- Consult a doctor for treating the fever.
+- Consult a doctor to treat the fever.